 Frances Byrd, Frances Byrd Art

-We believe in the hidden beauty and strength inherent in EVERY woman.
+I believe in the hidden beauty and strength inherent in EVERY woman.

 Walk away from the burden of other people’s opinions of you.
 Walk away from their unreasonable expectations.